 The Company's credit risk is primarily attributable to its loans to customers.
-The maximum credit risk at 30 September 2020 approximates to the carrying value of loans to customers (note 13).
+The maximum credit risk at 30 September 2020 approximates to the carrying value of loans to customers (note 15).
 There are no significant concentrations of credit risk due to the large number of customers included in the portfolios.

-The acquired secured loans are secured by first charges over residential properties in the United Kingdom.
-Despite this security, in assessing credit risk an applicant's ability to repay the loan remains the overriding factor in the decision to lend by the originator.
+The acquired mortgages are secured by first charges over residential properties in the United Kingdom.
+Despite this security, in assessing credit risk an applicant's ability to repay the loan remains the overriding factor in the decision to lend by the originating lender.
+Additionally, each mortgage has the benefit of one or more life assurance policies and certain mortgages have the benefit of a mortgage guarantee indemnity insurance policy.

-At 30 September 2020 100.0% (2019: 100.0%) of the Company's mortgage loans by value had a loan-to-value ('LTV') ratio of 70% or less.
-The weighted average LTV was 49.0% (2019: 45.9%).
+At 30 September 2020 87.7% (2019: 86.0%) of the Company's mortgage loans by value had a loan-to-value ('LTV') ratio of 70% or less.
+The weighted average LTV was 61.9% (2019: 63.3%).
 LTV for each account is calculated by comparing the current balance to the most recent valuation of the mortgaged property, indexed as appropriate.

-Mortgages Trust Services PLC, a fellow group company continues to administer the mortgages on behalf of Arianty No. 1 PLC and the collections process is the same as that utilised for all companies in the group.
+Paragon Finance PLC, a fellow group company, continues to administer the mortgages on behalf of Paragon Mortgages Limited and the collections process is the same as that utilised for all companies in the group.